-The governing board is responsible for:
+The governing board will be responsible for:

-- Ensuring that this policy is effective and complies with relevant laws and statutory quidance. - Ensuring the DSL's remit covers online safety. - Reviewing this policy on an annual basis. - Ensuring their own knowledge of online safety issues is up-to-date. - Ensuring all staff undergo safeguarding and child protection training, including online safety, at induction. - Ensuring that there are appropriate filtering and monitoring systems in place. - Ensuring that all relevant school policies have an effective approach to planning for, and responding to, online challenges and hoaxes embedded within them.
+- Ensuring that this policy is effective and complies with relevant laws and statutory guidance. - Ensuring the DSL's remit covers online safety. - Reviewing this policy on an annual basis. - Ensuring their own knowledge of online safety issues is up-to-date. - Ensuring all staff undergo safeguarding and child protection training, including online safety, at induction and at regular intervals. - Ensuring that there are appropriate filtering and monitoring systems in place. - Ensuring that the effectiveness of filtering and monitoring systems is reviewed at least annually in liaison with ICT staff and service providers. - Ensuring that the SLT and other relevant staff have an awareness and understanding of the filtering and monitoring provisions in place, and manage them effectively and know how to escalate concerns when identified. - Ensuring that all relevant school policies have an effective approach to planning for, and responding to, online challenges and hoaxes embedded within them.

-The headteacher is responsible for:
+The headteacher will be responsible for:

-- Ensuring that online safety is a running and interrelated theme throughout the school's policies and procedures, including in those related to the curriculum, teacher training and safeguarding. - Supporting the DSL and the deputy DSL by ensuring they have enough time and resources to carry out their responsibilities in relation to online safety. - Ensuring staff receive regular, up-to-date and appropriate online safety training and information as part of their induction and safeguarding training. - Ensuring online safety practices are audited and evaluated. - Supporting staff to ensure that online safety is embedded throughout the curriculum so that all pupils can develop an appropriate understanding of online safety. - Organising engagement with parents to keep them up-to-date with current online safety issues and how the school is keeping pupils safe. - Working with the DSL and to conduct half-termly light-touch reviews of this policy. - Working with the DSL and governing body to update this policy on an annual basis.
+- Ensuring that online safety is a running and interrelated theme throughout the school's policies and procedures, including in those related to the curriculum, teacher training and safeguarding. - Supporting the DSL and the deputy DSL by ensuring they have enough time and resources to carry out their responsibilities in relation to online safety. - Ensuring staff receive regular, up-to-date and appropriate online safety training and information as part of their induction and safeguarding training. - Ensuring online safety practices are audited and evaluated. - Organising engagement with parents to keep them up-to-date with current online safety issues and how the school is keeping pupils safe. - Working with the DSL and ICT technicians to conduct half-termly light-touch reviews of this policy. - Working with the DSL and governing board to update this policy on an annual basis.

-The DSL is responsible for:
+The DSL will be responsible for:

-- Taking the lead responsibility for online safety in the school. - Acting as the named point of contact within the school on all online safeguarding issues. - Undertaking training so they understand the risks associated with online safety and can recognise additional risks that pupils with SEND face online. - Liaising with relevant members of staff on online safety matters, e.g. the SENCO. - Ensuring online safety is recognised as part of the school's safeguarding responsibilities and that a coordinated approach is implemented. - Ensuring safeguarding is considered in the school's approach to remote learning. - Ensuring appropriate referrals are made to external agencies, as required. - Working closely with the police during police investigations. - Keeping up-to-date with current research, legislation and online trends. - Coordinating the school's participation in local and national online safety events, e.g. Safer Internet Day. - Establishing a procedure for reporting online safety incidents and inappropriate internet use, both by pupils and staff.
+- Taking the lead responsibility for online safety in the school. - Undertaking training so they understand the risks associated with online safety and can recognise additional risks that pupils with SEND face online. - Liaising with relevant members of staff on online safety matters, e.g. the SENCO and ICT technicians. - Ensuring online safety is recognised as part of the school's safeguarding responsibilities and that a coordinated approach is implemented. - Ensuring safeguarding is considered in the school's approach to remote learning. - Establishing a procedure for reporting online safety incidents and inappropriate internet use, both by pupils and staff, and ensuring all members of the school community understand this procedure. - Understanding the filtering and monitoring processes in place at the school.

-- Ensuring all members of the school community understand the reporting procedure. - Maintaining records of reported online safety concerns as well as the actions taken in response to concerns. - Monitoring online safety incidents to identify trends and any gaps in the school's provision, and using this data to update the school's procedures. - Reporting to the governing body about online safety on a termly basis. - Working with the headteacher and to conduct half-termly light-touch reviews of this policy. - Working with the headteacher and governing body to update this policy on an annual basis.
+- Ensuring that all safeguarding training given to staff includes an understanding of the expectations, roles and responsibilities in relation to filtering and monitoring systems at the school. - Maintaining records of reported online safety concerns as well as the actions taken in response to concerns. - Monitoring online safety incidents to identify trends and any gaps in the school's provision, and using this data to update the school's procedures. - Reporting to the governing board about online safety on a termly basis. - Working with the headteacher and ICT technicians to conduct half-termly light-touch reviews of this policy. - Working with the headteacher and governing board to update this policy on an annual basis.

-The ICT service are responsible for:
+ICT technicians will be responsible for:

-- Providing technical support in the development and implementation of the school's online safety policies and procedures. - Implementing appropriate security measures as directed by the headteacher. - Ensuring that the school's filtering and monitoring systems are updated as appropriate.
+- Providing technical support in the development and implementation of the school's online safety policies and procedures. - Implementing appropriate security measures as directed by the headteacher. - Ensuring that the school's filtering and monitoring systems are updated as appropriate. - Working with the DSL and headteacher to conduct half-termly light-touch reviews of this policy.